Table A.29 shows the PTM interface signals. These signals are present only if the PTM interface is present.

 The value is zero if WPTTYPE is either prohibited or debug.

-T bit for waypoint destination.
+T bit for waypoint destination

-Trace is prohibited for the waypoint target.
+Trace is prohibited for the current waypoint target.

 Indicates entry to prohibited region.
 No more waypoints are traced until trace can resume.

-This signal must be permanently asserted if NIDEN and DBGEN are both LOW, after the in-flight waypoints have exited the processor.
+This signal must be permanently asserted if NIDEN and DBGEN are both LOW, after the in-flight waypoints have exited the core.
 Either an exception or a serial branch is required to ensure that changes to the inputs have been sampled.

 Only one WPTVALID cycle must be seen with WPTTRACEPROHIBITED set.

 Trace stops with this waypoint and the next waypoint seen is an Isync packet.